UnseenWizzard/git_training/README.md

 Unlike most others, the _interactive_ `rebase` is something you'll probably be using a lot, as it allows you to change history as much as you want.

-Especially if you follow a workflow of making many small commits of your changes, which allow you to easily jump back if you made a mistake, _interactive_ `rebase` will be your closest ally.
+Especially if you follow a work-flow of making many small commits of your changes, which allow you to easily jump back if you made a mistake, _interactive_ `rebase` will be your closest ally.

 _Enough talk!
 Lets do something!_